HannesP/DESA/README.md

 	{PostSubmitted | post: '123', body: 'my post', user: '321'}

 given the command and event definitions.
 In this simple example, full forwarding of the params would suffice.
-However, we also want it for prerequisite selectors, with only a subset of the parameters, e.g. (compact notation)
+However, we also want it for prerequisite selectors, with only a subset of the parameters, e.g.

 	{SubmitPost | post: '123', body: 'my post', user: '321'}